see all...Viewing 3 out of 16 projects

-PS - Yes you are loved!
-It does not ever have to be said, and it should never be required to be so, though it must be expressed in some fashion.
-It is human to love, express, and receive grace, as objects, projects, or kind manifestations!
-This could be a poem, a tree house, a kid's bathroom (unlike few others), a grassy-paver driveway (absolutely like no other), or a restaurant-noire you build, named, and designed for a best friend on a shoe-string budget (it is little consequence if that friend is now an ex-wife).
-Creations and the "vows" are not ours to control alone, but the problem-solving is often left to one of US, and to whom has the talent and belief that what maters most, is not how much we build, or how much money we make or expend to achieve, but the little things we call "important" or love.
-The little things of human importance we have as a result of this thinking, to most is just building, but to an architect, it can often times be a well built piece of art called Architecture!
+PS - Yes, we all construct and think!
+It does not ever have to be said, and it should never be required to be so, though it must be expressed in some fashion, our works.
+It is human to think, express, design objects, build projects, or think of graceful manifestations!
+This could be a poem, a tree house, a kid's bathroom (unlike few others), a grassy-paver driveway (absolutely like no other), or a cafe-noire you build, name, and design for a best friend on a shoe-string budget.
+Creations, some according to"oaths and vows" are not ours to control alone, but the problem-solving is often left to a single mind or person's thoughts, whom talent and belief matters, is not how much is built, or how much money made or expended to achieve, but what is gained in the thinking.
+The stuff of human importance we have as a result of this thinking, to most is just building, but to an architect, it can often times be a well built piece of art called Architecture!

 Techne Kraft, Indianapolis, IN, US, Architect-Owner-Entrepreneur